Jareechang/common-web/packages/esbuild/README.md

 This package comes with all the configuration on esbuild out of the box to get up and running without going through the docs and figuring out what options are needed.

+**Typical uses:**

+- You are writing simple node server in `typescript` you need to transpile to `cjs`
+- You are writing npm package with utility scripts in `typescript` you need to transpile to `cjs`
+- etc...

 ## Getting started